Abdelrhman-Sayed70/OOP/D-Static Keyword/README.md

 - Property will be shared for all objects
 - Stored in memory only `once` not for all objects
 - Called using class name
+- Can be called inside static & non-static methods

 ### System to create a unique ID for each student
 ```java